 Debit cards with separate bank accounts are assigned per locations by supervisor.
 Responsibility for usage of debit card remains with the supervisor.

-Two (2) full-time employees at each location is to be assigned responsibility for the card.
+Two (2) full-time employees at each location are to be assigned responsibility for the card.

 Supervisor notifies the Finance Department of designated employees